The price tag took a hit in order to sell the merchandise.

 Anyone can passively stand at a counter and ring people up.

 And in some cases, they can generate decent revenue doing it.
 However, it takes someone with professional retail sales skills to read the customer, develop the relationship, and sell them a total package.
-That is reflected in the profit of the sale, not in the total revenue.
+That is reflected in the sale's profit, not the total revenue.

-It takes a concerted group effort on all fronts to ensure a retailer is profitable.
-When a crew is all on board with that, they can drive profits and revenues.
+It takes a concerted group effort to ensure a retailer's profitability.
+When a crew is on board with that, they can drive profits and revenues.

 UPIs and KPIs

-While you may not be able to know the profit margin for every sale, you have a good indicator of a sales superstar in their number of units per transaction.
-Rating them based on that key performance indicator, they will be more inclined to suggestively sell more in the store and not just something on sale.
+While you may not know the profit margin for every sale, you have a good indicator of a sales superstar in the number of units per transaction.
+Rating them based on that key performance indicator will make them more inclined to suggestively sell more in the store, not just something on sale.

 Increasing retail sales requires having your employees deliver balanced sales.
-Otherwise, you can have great employees who sell the items that shouldn’t need much persuading, while your more expensive items sit.
+Otherwise, you can have great employees who sell items that don’t require much persuading while your more expensive items sit.

 See also, 3 Upselling Tips for Retailers